Authentication & scopes

 | WRITE | Everything READ can do, plus POST / PATCH / DELETE on carts (including validate), users, and devices. |

-Calling a mutation with a READ key returns an error body such as { "error": "INSUFFICIENT_SCOPE" } (see API reference for the exact status code per route).
+Calling a mutation with a READ key returns { "error": "INSUFFICIENT_SCOPE" } (status code depends on operation).

 Rate limits (platform API)